Ticket #32790 (closed defect: fixed)

 Thanks, Eric

-- Summary changed from grass: error in backend: Ran out of registers during register allocation! to grass @6.4.0: error in backend: Ran out of registers during register allocation!
+Summary: grass: error in backend: Ran out of registers during register allocation!grass @6.4.0: error in backend: Ran out of registers during register allocation!

 This is a bug in the llvm backend, not in grass.
 Sometimes it can happen with mixed C/assembly code where the assembly takes too much registers and the C code cannot be run with what's left.
 But in this case, I guess there is no ASM involved.
 So, apart from reporting the bug to Apple and waiting for a fix, there is little hope.